chenasraf/express-otp/README.md

 ### Authenticate a user

-To authenticate any endpoint, use the provided `authenticate()` middleware, and the `req` object contains a `user`, that means your user is authenticated!
+To lock any endpoint behind authentication, use the provided `authenticate()` middleware.
+If the user provided the token by your specified method, the user is injected into the request.
+If the `req` object contains a `user`, that means your user is authenticated!

+Further requests will still need to be validated with a correct token.
+The authentication state will **not be saved in memory** between sessions - that is up to you to implement (if necessary).

 ```typescript
 app.get('/user/me', totp.authenticate(), (req, res) => {